As an Amazon Associate I earn from qualifying purchases.

 Roaring high heat is the key.
 I get my grill up to 500°F. You could roast them in an oven at that temperature, too.
 Lay the mushrooms down on the cut side and don’t move them for a long while — you want those pretty grill marks.
 And only cook on one side, with the grill cover down.
 They’ll cook through, don’t worry.

 I know this plate looks baroque, but it’s not.
 I grilled some Sierra Nevada wild onions I found alongside the porcini, added a little lemon zest and fresh oregano from the garden, and dotted the plate with preserved garlic.
-I plan on posting about this amazing garlic soon; the technique is from my friend Paul Virant’s new book, The Preservation Kitchen: The Craft of Making and Cooking with Pickles, Preserves, and Aigre-doux.
+That garlic is amazing, by the way.
+I got the idea from my friend Paul Virant’s book, The Preservation Kitchen: The Craft of Making and Cooking with Pickles, Preserves, and Aigre-doux.

 It’s not important to exactly replicate this dish.
-What’s important is to have a few things on the plate that go well with a grilled porcino: Onions, garlic, a little lemon, something herby.
+What’s important is to have a few things on the plate that go well with grilled mushrooms: Onions, garlic, a little lemon, something herby.

-- Get your grill going so it is at least 450 degrees, and better yet 500 degrees when you start.
-Make sure the grill grates are clean.
+- Get your grill hot, and make sure the grill grates are clean.

 - Make sure the mushrooms are clean by wiping them with a damp paper towel and/or trimming dirty parts with a knife.
 You are looking for largish pieces that can stand up to the grill, so anything about 1/4 inch to 1/2 inch is good.
 I mostly prefer thick slices of porcini, or portobello caps.

 - Toss the mushrooms in oil and salt them well.
 Lay them cut side down on the grill and let them sear until you get good grill marks, typically about 3 to 5 minutes.
 Turn them over and give the mushrooms another 2 to 3 minutes.
 You want browning, but not dried out mushrooms.